payu-intrepos/payu-upi-sdk/README.md

 v1.5.1
 Bug fixes.

-Add Bullet Money UPI App support in Android 11.
+Added Bullet Money UPI App support in Android 11.

 In-app*: When used in conjunction with Google Pay / PhonePe sdk